greglook/cljstyle/doc/configuration.md

 ### `:vars`

 This rule corrects formatting of var definition forms like `def`.

-* `:line-breaks?`

-  Whether to enforce line breaks in var definitions.
+There is no configuration for this rule beyond the `:enabled?` state.

 ### `:functions`

 This rule corrects the formatting of function forms like `fn`, `defn`, and `letfn`.

-* `:line-breaks?`

-  Whether to enforce line breaks in function definitions.
+There is no configuration for this rule beyond the `:enabled?` state.

 ### `:types`